 After we bought a pick and could not get IT into the ground, we eventually gave up and left the trees for the landscaper to plant using a small backhoe.

-A neighbor who did his own yard bought all the plants and hired some youngsters to dig the holes for them.
+A neighbor who did his own yard bought all the plants and hired some young men from Teen Challenge to dig the holes for them.
 He didn't want grass, so he did not have the trouble and expense of hauling in top soil.
 Instead of buying truck loads of hardwood mulch, he raked up pine straw which is plentiful in this area.

 If you have a large and/or sloping lot and/or want grass, the cost goes up quickly when you add retaining walls, flagstone paths and patios, sprinkler systems, and of course the more plants and larger plants and trees you get.
-We have heard of people spending over $200,000 on landscaping.
-We kept our budget pretty low.
+We have heard of people spending over $200,000 on landscaping, but of course that is extreme and rare.
+More common is something in the $5,000 to $25,000 range.

 Choosing A Landscaper